The Time Machine: Plot

-The book's protagonist is a Victorian English scientist and gentleman inventor living in Richmond, Surrey, identified by a narrator simply as the Time Traveller.
-Similarly, with but one exception (a man named Filby), none of the dinner guests present are ever identified by name, but rather by profession (for example, "the Psychologist") or physical description (for example, "the Very Young Man").

-The narrator recounts the Traveller's lecture to his weekly dinner guests that time is simply a fourth dimension and demonstrates a tabletop model machine for travelling through the fourth dimension.
-He reveals that he has built a machine capable of carrying a person through time, and he returns at dinner the following week to recount a remarkable tale, becoming the new narrator.
+A Victorian Englishman, identified only as the Time Traveller, tells his weekly dinner guests that he has experimental verification of a machine that can travel through time.
+He shows them what he says is a small model, and they watch it disappear.
+He says he has a big machine nearly finished in his laboratory, in which a person could travel through time.
+At dinner the following week, a weary, bedraggled Traveller recounts to his guests what he experienced on his journey to the future.

-In the new narrative, the Time Traveller tests his device.
-At first he thinks nothing has happened but soon finds out he went five hours into the future.
-He continues forward and sees his house disappear and turn into a lush garden.
-The Time Traveller stops in A.D.
-802,701, where he meets the Eloi, a society of small, elegant, childlike adults.
-They live in small communities within large and futuristic yet slowly deteriorating buildings, and adhere to a fruit-based diet.
+In the new narrative, the Time Traveller goes into the future, observing things moving in quick motion around him.
+He sees his house disappear and turn into a lush garden.
+The Traveller stops in A.D.
+802,701, and meets the Eloi, a society of small, childlike humanoids.
+They live in small communities within large and futuristic yet deteriorating buildings, and adhere to a fruit-based diet.
 His efforts to communicate with them are hampered by their lack of curiosity or discipline.
-They appear happy and carefree but fear the dark, and particularly moonless nights.
-Observing them, he finds that they give no response to mysterious nocturnal disappearances, possibly because the thought of it alone frightens them into silence.
-After exploring the area around the Eloi's residences, the Time Traveller reaches the top of a hill overlooking London.
-He concludes that the entire planet has become a garden, with little trace of human society or engineering from the hundreds of thousands of years prior, and that communism has at last been achieved.
+They appear happy and carefree but fear the dark, particularly moonless nights.
+They give no response to nocturnal disappearances, possibly because they are so afraid of them.
+After exploring the area around the Eloi's residences, the Traveller reaches the top of a hill overlooking what was once London and finds the ruins of what once was a metropolis.
+He concludes that the entire planet became a garden, with little trace of human society or engineering from the hundreds of thousands of years prior, and that communism has at last been achieved.
+He also theorizes that intelligence springs from necessity; with no real challenges facing the Eloi, they have lost the spirit, intelligence, and physical fitness of humanity at its peak.

-Returning to the site where he arrived, the Time Traveller is shocked to find his time machine missing and eventually concludes that it has been dragged by some unknown party into a nearby structure with heavy doors, locked from the inside, which resembles a Sphinx.
-Luckily, he had removed the machine's levers before leaving it (the time machine being unable to travel through time without them).
-Later in the dark, he is approached menacingly by the Morlocks, ape-like troglodytes who live in darkness underground and surface only at night.
-Exploring one of many "wells" that lead to the Morlocks' dwellings, he discovers the machinery and industry that makes the above-ground paradise of the Eloi possible.
-He alters his theory, speculating that the human race has evolved into two species: the favoured aristocracy has become the intellectually degraded Eloi, and their mechanical servants have become the brutal light-fearing Morlocks.
+Returning to the site where he arrived, the Traveller finds his machine missing; he is confident that it at least has not travelled through time, as he had removed its levers.
+Later, he encounters the Morlocks, ape-like troglodytes who live in darkness underground and surface only at night.
+Deducing that they must have taken his time machine, he explores one of many "wells" that lead to the Morlocks' dwellings and discovers them operating the machinery and industry that makes the above-ground paradise of the Eloi possible.
+He realizes that the Morlocks control and feed upon the Eloi.
+The Traveller speculates that the human race has diverged into two species: the favoured aristocracy has become the Eloi, and their mechanical servants have become the Morlocks.